nicholausdy/Adaptive-Polyphase-Sampling-Keras/README.md

     pages     = {3773-3783}
 }
 ```
-Please write the above citation if you use codes from this repository.
+Please include the above citation if you use codes from this repository.

 ## Technical Overview
 ### Concept of Adaptive Polyphase Sampling (APS)